Visheshg08/ReactTodo/README.md

 # ReactTodo
-React Application of TodoList with categories and Basic CRUD operations
+Basic React App for adding todos and Categories in a React App